What U.S. Employers Should Know About COVID-19 Testing – Part 2

 Cons: The testing is still somewhat expensive.
 Laboratory throughput remains an issue, and the majority of the specimen collections still need to be overseen by a medical professional.

 Best Use Case: Assurance or ad hoc testing for employment purposes

 If molecular testing is the gold standard then cell culture testing is the platinum level.
 This is a traditional laboratory technique that grows the various viruses in different mediums (cell lines).
 At present, due to cost and time, cell cultures are not being used at all for any form of employment testing.

 What is the status of instant tests?

-Currently, there are several COVID-19 tests that provide “instant” results; however, these tests require a variety of requirements that make them very hard for the typical employer to deploy.
+Currently, several COVID-19 tests provide “instant” results; however, these tests require a variety of requirements that make them very hard for the typical employer to deploy.
 These requirements include medical oversight of the collection, specialized instrumentation, and some level of laboratory accreditation.
 As time rolls forward, many or all of these requirements will fall off, but as of today, these roadblocks remain.

 Questions Employers Should Consider